 The diversity of hiking trails at Olympic allows you to explore the beaches of the wild coastline, immerse yourself in the cathedral valleys of the Olympic Wilderness or lift yourself up onto the craggy peaks of the Olympic Mountains.
 For more information about Olympic National Park trails, call (360) 565-3100.
 For Olympic National Forest trails, call (360) 956-2402.

-WALKING & F HIKING TRAILS Trail Trailhead Description Round-Trip Distance Time Difficulty Elevation Gain Meadow Loop Trail Travels through subalpine environment full of wildflowers in the summer.
+🏴  WALKING & HIKING TRAILS

+Trail Trailhead Description Round-Trip Distance Time Difficulty Elevation Gain Meadow Loop Trails Hurricane Ridge Visitor Center Travels through subalpine environment full of wildflowers in the summer.
 Watch for deer and listen for the call of ravens.
-0.5 mile easy Hurricane Ridge Visitor Center 30 minutes level Hurricane Hill Travels to the top of the hill for beautiful vistas.
+0.25-0.5 miles 30 minutes easy level Hurricane Hill End of Hurricane Ridge Road Travels to the top of the hill for beautiful vistas.
 Wildflowers are numerous in the summer.
 Watch for Olympic marmots.
-3.0 miles moderate End of Hurricane Ridge Road 2 hours 700 feet Moments in Time Nature Trail Between Lake Crescent Lodge and NatureBridge Offers views of Lake Crescent, an old- growth forest and former homesteads.
-0.66 mile 30 minutes easy level Marymere Falls Spectacular views of 90-foot Marymere Falls.
-1.8 miles easy Storm King Ranger Station 1.5 hours level Staircase Rapids Across the bridge from Staircase Ranger Station Trail winds through forest with moss- covered trees along Skokomish River.
-2.0 mile 1 hour easy level Hall of Mosses This famous loop trail is located in the Hoh Rain Forest.
+3.2 miles 2 hours moderate 700 feet Moments in Time Nature Trail Between Lake Crescent Lodge and NatureBridge Offers views of Lake Crescent, an old- growth forest and former homesteads.
+0.6 mile 30 minutes easy level Marymere Falls Storm King Ranger Station Spectacular views of 90-foot Marymere Falls.
+1.8 miles 1.5 hours moderate 400 feet Staircase Rapids Across the bridge from Staircase Ranger Station Trail winds through forest with moss- covered trees along Skokomish River.
+2.0 mile 1 hour easy 200 feet Hall of Mosses Hoh Rain Forest Visitor Center This famous loop trail is located in the Hoh Rain Forest.
 Mosses blanket the branches of many different kinds of trees.
-0.8 miles easy Hoh Rain Forest Visitor Center 1 hour 100 feet Spruce Nature Trail This trail exemplifies the rain forest with dense lush vegetation.
+0.8 miles 1 hour easy 100 feet Spruce Nature Trail Hoh Rain Forest Visitor Center This trail exemplifies the rain forest with dense lush vegetation.
 Elk and deer are often seen in the area.
-1.25 miles easy Hoh Rain Forest Visitor Center 1.5 hours level Ruby Beach One of the region's most photogenic coastlines, the beach is named for tiny red garnets found with patches of fine sand.
-0.25 mile easy Near Kalaloch Lodge 30 minutes level Ozette Lake - Cape Alava - Sand PointTrail Ozette Ranger Station Part of the trail follows a wooden walkway through lush, coastal forest to Cape Alava, then follows the beach to Sand Point.
-9.3 miles 5 hours moderate minimal
+1.25 miles 1.5 hours easy level Ruby Beach Near Kalaloch Lodge One of the region's most photogenic coastlines, the beach is named for tiny red garnets found with patches of fine sand.
+0.25 mile 30 minutes easy level Ozette Lake - Cape Alava - Sandpoint Trail Ozette Ranger Station Part of the trail follows a wooden walkway through lush, coastal forest to Cape Alava, then follows the beach to Sandpoint.
+9.2 miles 5 hours moderate minimal

 Whether it's deep in the rain forest, on a lakeshore or on a cliff above the ocean, camping in Olympic National Park is truly outstanding.
-Campsites are available on a first-come, first-served basis, except at Kalaloch, where year-round camping is available by reservation.
+Campsites are available on a first-come, first-served basis, except at Kalaloch and Sol Duc, where camping is available by reservation.
 Most campgrounds have drinking water and flush or vault toilets, and most campsites are equipped with a picnic table and fire grate.
 There are no hookups, showers or laundry facilities at park campgrounds.
-Concession-operated campgrounds, located in the Sol Duc Valley at the Log

-Cabin Resort, have hook-ups and can accommodate RVs larger than 26 feet.
+Concession-operated campgrounds, located in the Sol Duc Valley at the Log Cabin Resort, have hook-ups and can accommodate RVs larger than 26 feet.
 The main national park campground at Sol Duc is also concession operated.
 Some campgrounds are closed in the winter.
 If park campgrounds are full, others may be available in Olympic National Forest.
-Contact any of the three USFS ranger stations at Quinault, Forks or Quilcene, or call (360) 956-2300.
+Contact any of the three USFS ranger stations at Quinault, Forks or Quilcene, or call (360) 956-2402.
 For backcountry camping in the park, contact the Wilderness Information Center at (360) 565-3100.
 See the "Things to Do" chapter for more camping and reservation information.